Paul Budde

 John the Fearless

-His mother didn’t have great faith in him as the new ruler of the Burgundian lands.
-With his father’s spending most of his time in France, he also didn’t get the lessons needed for good governance.
+John’s mother Margaretha didn’t have great faith in her son as the new ruler of the Burgundian lands.
+With his father’s spending most of his time in France, he also had not received the lessons needed for good governance.

-After this Philip started to take John into the intimacies of Burgundian politics, governance and diplomacy.
+After this Philip started to take John more into the intimacies of Burgundian politics, governance and diplomacy.
 During that period he stayed for long times in Dijon, without neglecting his duties in Flanders.
 The county stayed more or less independent during John’s reign.
-After Philip’s death, John tried to continue the French affairs, but without the lifelong experiences his father enjoyed, he was obviously less successful.
-Nevertheless after his father’s death he again showed remarkable skills in increasing income
+After his father’s death, John tried to continue the French affairs, but without the lifelong experiences his father enjoyed, he was obviously less successful.
+Nevertheless after his father’s death he again showed remarkable skills in increasing the family wealth.

 Growing towards political unity